Requirement: Install Exchange Online PowerShell Module for Microsoft 365.

 Uninstall-Module -Name ExchangeOnlineManagement -AllVersions

 This will remove the module from your system.
 Use the “-Force” parameter if you encounter errors during uninstallation.
 The full command would be: “Uninstall-Module -Name ExchangeOnlineManagement -Force”.
-This will ensure that the module is completely removed from your system.
+This will completely remove the module from your system.

 Before uninstalling the Exchange Online PowerShell module, ensure no PowerShell console or PowerShell ISE is open.
 Otherwise, You’ll get an error message “WARNING: The version ‘3.1.0’ of module ‘ExchangeOnlineManagement’ is currently in use.
 Retry the operation after closing the applications.”